Types of Garage Door Springs – Everything You Should Know

 Extension Garage Door Springs

-The double looped garage door springs have two coils at each spring’s end, connecting to the pulley and eyebolt.
+Double Looped: The double-looped garage door springs have two coils at each spring’s end, connecting to the pulley and eyebolt.
 While this option emerges stronger than the open looped springs, replacing it may seem not easy.

 Garage springs come in varying colors, and these serve intricate purposes other than being decorative.
 The spring colors are codes that hold crucial details that help homeowners on “how to know what garage door spring to buy.”
 You can understand better with the presentation of the tables below.